USS Talbot (FFG-4): Mediterranean and Persian Gulf

 Upon completing overhaul and refresher training in the spring of 1976, Talbot departed Norfolk on 22 June for a Mediterranean deployment.
 While steaming in the Mediterranean, the Talbot experienced a ruptured fuel tank while refueling under-way and was forced to repair, In La Maddalena, Sardinia.The six-month operation included participation in NATO exercises interspersed with port visits and concluded with the ship's return to Norfolk on 10 January 1977.
 Following post-deployment leave and upkeep, Talbot conducted exercises off the east coast until she entered the Philadelphia Naval Shipyard for overhaul on 9 June.
 Completing overhaul on 7 April 1978, Talbot spent the balance of the year in refresher training and participating in Fleet exercises off the east coast and in the Caribbean.
 On 6 December, she departed the United States for deployment with the Middle East Force in response to the crisis surrounding the deposition of the Shah of Iran.
 The close of 1978 found Talbot en route to the Persian Gulf.

 During the 76 Med cruise Talbot was assigned a LAMPS (Light Airborne Multi-Purpose System) Helicopter Detachment (Det-6) from US Navy squadron HSL-34 (Helicopter Squadron Light-34), Naval Air Station Norfolk, VA.
 Det-6 Commanding Officer was LCDR Jon Cook.
 The helicopter utilized was the KAMAN SH-2F.
 This was the first LAMPS Det that Talbot had on board.
 It was also the first time the US Navy assigned a LAMPS DET to an FFG to test operational readiness on a small flight deck.
 The entire operation was deemed a success, with over sixty day/ night time landings safely accomplished.
 Later, Talbot was assigned another LAMPS DET from HSL-32.

 Fate

-Talbot was leased to Pakistan in April 1989 and renamed Hunain (D-164).
+Talbot was leased to Pakistan in April 1989 and renamed to PNS Hunain (D-164).
 The ship was returned to the United States at Singapore and stricken 29 November 1993.
 Talbot was soon sold for scrap on 29 March 1994 to Trusha Investments Ltd. for $601,650.